triflicacid/fabric-logic-mod/README.md

     - `S` is a stone block

 - Random Signal Generator
+  - Outputs number in memory
-  - If powered from behind, it will generate and output a new number.
-This will happen every 2 ticks whiles powered.
+  - If powered from behind, it will generate a new random number.
   - If in binary mode, generates either a 0 or a 1, else generates a number in the range 0-15.
-    - Give a 1-tick pulse to change number once!
   - Toggle in/out of binary mode using an advanced wrench.
   - Crafting recipe: